-There have been a lot of beautiful moments in my twenty-five years that I am thankful for, but this blew every single one of them out of the water (ha, no pun intended).
+There have been a lot of beautiful moments in my life, but this blew every single one of them out of the water (ha, no pun intended).
 Although I was too busy experiencing this moment to photograph it, I felt compelled to write about it, or, try to, that is.

 Towels and flip flops were ripped from the sand quicker than I could even remove my sunglasses.
 Car doors slammed closed, their engines fading softly in the background.
 The sea was abandoned, crashing against a beach where only a handful of us remained.
 There were the locals, huddled below indigo blue umbrellas chatting over cold cervezas, and the two of us, trying to savor the last of my husbands cigar before the maduro wrapper grew as wet as our swimsuits.
 Raindrops began plummeting through the canopy of leaves we had sought shelter beneath, clumps of damp hair stuck to my cheeks and my lips grew wet with the taste of sunblock.
 Within moments we were weighed down with water, we looked at each other and tossed our towels against the tree trunk, sprinting toward the ocean.

 Contrary to my expectations, the ebb and flow of the tide calmed with the darkening sky.
 The water enveloped me, as warm as a glass of iced tea left for hours in the July sun.
 I was waist deep, arms outstretched, fingers dancing gently within the waves of the surface, overcome with tranquility I spun within the water, it was absolute bliss.
 Raindrops melted into my skin and water splashed around my hands as my body made a circle against the tide.
 I was weightless.
 I was intertwined with the sea.
 Lightning pierced through the clouds and with a single clap of thunder the rainfall quickened.